Parallel Hybrid Networks: an interplay between quantum and classical neural networks: Results -- parallel hybrid networks

 In parallel, the fully connected MLP also takes in the $N$ features and passes them to a single layer of hidden neurons of size $F$ by multiplying the feature vector by a weight matrix of size $N\times F$.
 Then, biases are applied to these values and scaled using an activation function.
-The use of an activation function is necessary as it provides a measure of non-linearity to an otherwise linear system.
+An activation function is necessary for adding non-linearity to an otherwise linear system.
 Then, the neurons are propagated to $M$ MLP output neurons with their own biases and activation functions, denoted as $\{c_1,\cdots,c_M\}$.
 The MLP and VQC outputs are then combined, using a two-to-one linear weight layer, to form the PHN outputs, $\{o_1,\cdots,o_M\}$.
 This final layer combines the first output of the VQC with the first output of the MLP: $o_1 = s^c_1 c_1 + s^q_1 q_1$, and similarly for all the $M$ outputs, where $(\{s^q\},\{s^c\})$ are trainable parameters.

 In Sec \ref{sec:literature-review}, we saw that an MLP with a single hidden layer created a non-harmonic functional fit for the dataset and that the VQC created a truncated Fourier series, a harmonic function.
-Thus, a network combining these two results could map the smooth, sinusoidal parts through the VQC and fill the protruding sections via the MLP.
+Thus, a network combining these results could map the smooth, sinusoidal parts through the VQC and fill the protruding sections via the MLP.
 This complementary setting has the potential to approximate a function that fits the dataset both in the position space (MLP) and in the conjugate momentum space (VQC).
 We could compare this duality to the Fourier neural operator in Ref.~\cite{fno_paper} or the models with benign overfitting in Ref.~\cite{evanpeters}.
 The scope of this work includes architectures that use multiple VQCs (MLPs) in parallel, as they can always be combined to form a single VQC (MLP).